ymatrix-data/gpupgrade/README.md

 **Purpose:**

-Greenplum has several ways of upgrading including backup & restore and gpcopy.
+Greenplum has multiple ways of upgrading including backup & restore and gpcopy.
 These methods usually require additional diskspace for the required copy and significant downtime. gpupgrade can do fast in-place upgrades without the need for additional hardware, disk space, and with less downtime.